All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • The Novo Nordisk savings card can reduce copays to $0-$25 for commercially insured patients.

-Overview: The Insurance Landscape in 2026
+Overview: the Insurance space in 2026

 Coverage for weight loss medications has been one of the fastest-changing areas in health insurance over the past three years.
-Several factors have driven this shift:
+Several factors have driven this shift: For a complete cost breakdown, see our cheapest semaglutide options.

 • SELECT trial results (2023): The demonstration that semaglutide reduces major cardiovascular events by 20% changed how insurers view the cost-benefit equation.